DesignAInf/DAU-software-tool/Designer-Artifact-User-main/README.md

 # **Designer-Artifact-User package**
 Multi-agent active inference with PyMDP

+This repository is linked to the book "Design for Entropy" (MIT Press, 2025).
+See: https://mitpress.mit.edu/9780262056267/design-for-entropy/
 This guide gives an overview of the the **Designer-Artifact-User** Python package.
 It also provides step-by-step instructions to install and set up the package on an Ubuntu 24.04 Linux system.
 For other operating systems, it should be easy to modify the appropriate commands.

 ---